Speak Now (Taylor's Version): Release

-After announcing Speak Now (Taylor's Version) at the Eras Tour on May 5, 2023, Swift announced its track listing via social media.
+After a month of the album's announcement, Swift unveiled its track listing via social media on June 5, 2023.
 On June 9, the French newspaper Ouest-France reported that a temporary worker from Le Mans, France, was arrested for stealing 10 vinyl records of Speak Now (Taylor's Version) from a warehouse and selling them on Leboncoin, a classified ads website.
 The worker was sentenced to eight months in prison.
 The public prosecutor stated that only the eight unsold LPs were retrieved from the worker; the whereabouts of the two sold copies remain unknown.

 Swift released a snippet of the re-recorded version of "Mine" via social media on June 24, and "Back to December" in the trailer for the Amazon Prime Video series The Summer I Turned Pretty on June 29.
 Speak Now (Taylor's Version) was released on July 7, 2023.
 The standard vinyl edition of Speak Now (Taylor's Version) is a set of three marbled violet LP records.
 Two additional lilac and orchid marbled variants were also released.
 Universal Music Japan released two Japanese exclusive physical versions, a standard CD and a deluxe 7–inch jacket, on August 16, 2023.

 When the album was released on July 7, Swift premiered the music video for "I Can See You" at the first Kansas City show on the Eras Tour.
 The following day, it was released to her YouTube channel.
 Directed and written by Swift, the video stars her alongside Taylor Lautner, Joey King, and Presley Cash; the latter two previously appeared in Swift's video for "Mean" (2011).
 On July 13, 2023, Swift released a digital deluxe edition of the album, featuring live recordings of "Dear John" and "Last Kiss" from the Minneapolis and Kansas City shows of the Eras Tour, respectively.